krocos/krools/README.md

 When engine works you have access to the fire context from conditions and actions to examine data passed from outside and create data from actions.

+### Container (just the experiment)

+You can use `Container` to automate the process of loading valuable variables from context.
+You can embed container into your fire context or create a field within of `Container` type.
+Container have a few methods:
+- `Insert` – it inserts any number of arguments into container.
+Arguments must be of struct type or a pointer to struct type, or a pointer to a pointer.
+If any argument is no struct method panics.
+- `Retract` – finds all passed variables type path and drop them from a container.
+- `FillIn` – fills in passed variables with respective values from container.
+All passed values must be a pointers to instantiated structs.
+Method returns `bool` sign of that are all passed variables was filled...
+Method panics if one of args is not a pointer to struct or a pointer to a pointer to a struct and so on.

+So, it automates receiving a few sign-variable for rules and to retrieve variables after the engine done.

 ## Rule

 Rule consists from three parts: name, condition (when part), and action (then